tsadigovAgmail/kpn.order/README.md

 2. The “Available Products” component displays orderable products in a 2-column list displaying Name and List Price

-    a.
-Products that are already added to the order should appear on top
+    a. ✅Products that are already added to the order should appear on top

-    ✅ b.
-Each product can only appear once in the list
+    b. ✅Each product can only appear once in the list

-    ✅ c.
-(Optional) Sort by column
+    c. ✅(Optional) Sort by column

     d.
 (Optional) Search by product name